jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   - Too low sample rates can cause problems when demodulating/decoding signals;
   - Too high sample rates can have limited use since they can be _downgraded_ due to the used communication bus (most dongles use USB 2.0) or CPU;
 - ADC native resolution is 8 bits:
-  - This impacts directly the Signal to Noise Ratio (SNR), value that compares the level of a desired signal to the level of background noise;
+  - This directly impacts the Signal to Noise Ratio (SNR) value that compares the level of a desired signal to the level of background noise;
   - The [theoretical SNR](htthttps://en.wikipedia.org/wiki/Radio_waveps://www.analog.com/en/analog-dialogue/articles/adc-input-noise.html) of a perfect **N**-bit ADC is given by 6.02 dB \* **N** + 1.76 dB;
   - This results in a ~50 dB Signal to noise ratio, [but most signals do not come closer to that value](https://www.reddit.com/r/RTLSDR/comments/e96308/comment/fagpnui/);
 - ~75 Ohm input impedance[^2]: